BradyBrenot/chivalry-giantslayers/README.md

 Every kills grows you, and your health, by 15%.

-Feel free to reuse this example or any parts of it.
+Feel free to reuse this mod or any parts of it.
 Just rename any derivative mods to something else to avoid confusion.

 =================

-In the Steam Workshop: http://steamcommunity.com/sharedfiles/filedetails/?id=226726898 The "Creating the Giant Slayers mod" tutorial: https://tornbannerjira.atlassian.net/wiki/pages/viewpage.action?pageId=20054366
+In the Steam Workshop: http://steamcommunity.com/sharedfiles/filedetails/?id=226726898

+The "Creating the Giant Slayers mod" tutorial: https://tornbannerjira.atlassian.net/wiki/pages/viewpage.action?pageId=20054366

 =================